victorabarros/training-buddy/notes.md

 - mobile
   - add a image to loading app
   - icon
-  - build it and install pkg on smartphone
 - backend
   - code it with typescript and mongodb